10DLC Campaign Form Help

 There is a minimum of 40 characters for the Campaign Description, so short notes such as “customer service” will not be accepted.

-Note that each one of these describes how the SMS (and/or MMS) messages will be used.
 It is important that the use case description actually match the sample messages and that the sample messages are as accurate as possible.

 You may optionally provide a one or two sentence outline of what the business does in addition to how messaging is used.